bigsql/plprofiler/doc/installation.md

 **(Note: as of this writing the RPMs have not yet been added to the PGDG repository)**

 If you installed PostgreSQL via the [PGDG yum repository](https://yum.postgresql.org/) it is highly recommended to install the **plprofiler** from the same.
 There are two packages and a meta-package pulling in both:
-* `postgresqlXX-plprofiler-server` - the backend PostgreSQL extension
+* `plprofiler_XX-server` - the backend PostgreSQL extension
-* `postgresqlXX-plprofiler-client` - the Python package with commandline wrapper
+* `plprofiler_XX-client` - the Python package with commandline wrapper
-* `postgresqlXX-plprofiler` - the meta-package installing both
+* `plprofiler_XX` - the meta-package installing both

+The XX in the package name is the major version of PostgreSQL.
 On a PostgreSQL server you would normally install via the meta-package.
-The separate `postgresqlXX-plprofiler-server` package is provided for installations where one intentionally does not provide debugging or testing utilities.
+The separate `plprofiler_XX-server` package is provided for installations where one intentionally does not provide debugging or testing utilities.

-The `postgresqlXX-plprofiler-client` package is intended for developer workstations that do not have the PostgreSQL server itself installed.
+The `plprofiler_XX-client` package is intended for developer workstations that do not have the PostgreSQL server itself installed.

 Installing the PL Profiler client via pip
 -----------------------------------------